TheOdinProject/curriculum/ruby_programming/git/lesson_a_deeper_look_at_git.md

 ### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
 If you're having trouble answering the questions below on your own, review the material above to find the answer.

-* <a class='knowledge-check-link' href='https://git-scm.com/book/en/v2/Git-Basics-Undoing-Things'>How do you amend a commit message that you just messed up?</a>
+* <a class='knowledge-check-link' href='https://git-scm.com/book/en/v2/Git-Basics-Undoing-Things'>How do you change the message you gave with a commit?</a>
 * <a class='knowledge-check-link' href='https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History'>How do you view the history of your most recent commits?</a>
 * <a class='knowledge-check-link' href='https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell#_switching_branches'>What are two different uses for `git checkout`?</a>
 * <a class='knowledge-check-link' href='https://git-scm.com/book/en/v2/Git-Basics-Undoing-Things#_unstaging'>How do you undo a recent commit?</a>